 In this chapter we add another iconic feature from Wolfenstein - the sliding metal doors between rooms.
 These add some interesting challenges as the first non-static, non-grid-aligned scenery in the game.

 Time to add bit of intrigue with the introduction of a secret passage, hidden behind a sliding push-wall that doubles as a zombie-squishing booby trap.
 Moving walls pose some interesting problems, both for the rendering engine and collision detection - we get to find out what a wall looks like from the inside and what the world looks like from the outside!

 In this chapter we add a second level and an end-of-level elevator that the player can use to reach it.
-This chapter demonstrates a number of new techniques including animated wall decorations, and how the command pattern can be a handy substitute for delegation when using structs.
+We'll demonstrate a number of new techniques including animated wall decorations, and how the command pattern can be a handy substitute for delegation when using structs.

-If you're up to date with the tutorials, and can't wait for the next chapter, you might like to check out some of the experimental PRs on Github.
+If you're up-to-date with the tutorials, and can't wait for the next chapter, you might like to check out some of the Experiments PRs on Github.